Reconnecting Foster Children With Their Families

 Find Families In Mexico specializes in performing family finding for U.S. agencies seeking to locate the biological relatives of foster children.
 This ensures that agencies are in compliance with the "Fostering Connections to Success and Increasing Adoptions Act of 2008" (Section 103.
 Notification of relatives).

 With 20 years of experience, we have assisted more than 6,500 families to be reunited with lost relatives.
-Agencies we work with include the State of Oregon, Dept. of Human Services, North Carolina Department of Health and Human Services, Child Protection Services, the Department of Defense, the Ninth Circuit Court as well as private foster care agencies and attorneys.
+Agencies we work with include the State of Oregon, Dept. of Human Services, North Carolina Department of Health and Human Services, Child Protection Services, the Ninth Circuit Court as well as private foster care agencies and attorneys.
 We identify and locate biological parents and extended family members in Mexico.

 Some agencies feel that if their staff spends time and energy on the Internet, they will eventually find a parent or relative living in Mexico.
 The truth is that nearly 85% of personal information on Mexican residents is not available online.
 Much of the available data is limited to secondary information, such as birth and marriage records, and not current listings with names, addresses and phone numbers.